 Note that this is optional.
 Our projects are simple enough to be debugged by echo and error_log additions to code.
 Note that echo alone is not sufficient, because sometimes the error prevents the page from displaying at all, so the echo output is lost.
 So be sure to try out error_log.

-After this edit, restart Apache.
+After this edit, restart Apache, and

 When the page does display, it's being handed over to you as the user.
 You need to do something with the browser window to get the server code running again (click a link or button or ...).
 When the server code does run, it will stop in the debugger again at the start of the page's code.
 So you need to go back to the Netbeans window and handle its execution there.